microsoft/WhatTheHack/012-InfraAsCode-Terraform/Coach/Solution-00.md

 The Azure CLI will be the preferred (and supported) approach for this event, so please install the Azure CLI on your workstation.
 If you are not able to install the Azure CLI, or are using a workstation that is not your own, you can use the Azure CLI in the browser via the Azure Cloud Shell from the Azure Portal.

-For Windows users, see the note below about how & where to install the Azure CLI!
+For Windows users, see the note below about how and where to install the Azure CLI!

 - [Install on Windows](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest)